I’m Bonita Joyner Shields, the editor of PowerPoints, the Sabbath School Bible study guide for kids aged 10–14.

 After you’ve had a chance to use these resources, would you take a few minutes and let me know what you think?
 I, along with our Sabbath School team, continually seek ways to improve our resources, and your feedback helps accomplish that goal.
 You can contact me by clicking here.

-God bless you in your journey as a maker of disciples of Jesus Christ.
+God bless you in your journey as faithful followers of Jesus Christ.

 One of our primary goals in the General Conference Sabbath School and Personal Ministries department is to help your child embrace a relationship with Jesus as their Savior that will lead to eternal life.
 In order to best fulfill that goal, we have the following features in PowerPoints: